-Meijo University is the largest university in Nagoya and indeed the Chubu region of central Japan with over 15,000 students spread out over three campuses in Shiogamaguchi, Yagoto both in Tenpaku-ku and the town of Kani in Gifu Prefecture.
+Meijo University is the largest university in Nagoya and indeed the Chubu region of central Japan with over 15,000 students spread out over three campuses in Shiogamaguchi, Yagoto both in Tenpaku-ku and Nagoya Dome-mae near Ozone.
+A previous campus in the town of Kani in Gifu Prefecture closed in 2017.

 Meijo University was founded in 1926 and has a good reputation for its faculties of Science & Technology and Pharmacy.
 There are also departments of Law, Economics, Human Studies, Agriculture, Urban Science and Business Management.